The Official WebSite of David Saks - Online Since 1999

 enter the door to the hallowed halls where you daily dine.

-Those whose hearts are compassioned, charitable and kind.
+Those possessed of hearts that are compassioned, charitable and kind.

 ~~~~~~~~